yuxiangluo1983/timetravel/README.md

 Many parts of the assignment is intentionally ambiguious.
 If you have a question, definitely reach out.
 But for many of these ambiguiuties, we want to see how you independently make software design decisions.

+# FAQ
+_Can I Use Another Language?_
+Definitely, we've had multiple people complete this assignment in Python and Java.
+You can pick whatever language you'd like although you should aim to replicate the functionality in the boilerplate.

+_Did you really end up implementing something like this at Rainbow?_
+Yes, but unfortunately it wasn't as simple as this in practice.
+For insurance a number of requirements force us to maintain historic records across many different object types.
+So in fact we implemented this across multiple different tables in our database.

 # Reference -- The Current API